 In July 2008, Clint left Alaska bound for Texas to train to become a Commissioned Officer.
 Clint was active in the American Red Cross Denton Chapter and the Phi Alpha Delta Pre-Law Fraternity while studying and participating in Army ROTC.

-On May 15, 2010, Clint became the first person in his family to graduate with a college degree, and subsequently commissioned as a 2LT in the Infantry of the Army, and proceeded to Fort Benning, GA to attend Infantry Basic Officer Leader's Course.
+On May 15, 2010, Clint became the first person in his family to graduate with a college degree, and subsequently commissioned as a second lieutenant in the Infantry of the Army, and proceeded to Fort Benning, GA to attend Infantry Basic Officer Leader's Course, and Air Assault School.

 Clint was assigned to the 82nd Airborne Division's 4th BCT and deployed to Afghanistan in March 2012 to Southern Afghanistan.
 During his deployment, Clint was the squadron's liason officer to the commander until selected to become a platoon leader.